robertsammataro/turbo-turtles/readme.md

 ## HW11 Team Contributions:

 **Robby Sammataro:** Created the basic quiz engine and UI elements that will be used for the main game scene.

+**Abbey Walters:** Added beach background and sprite to main game scene.
+Sprite will move towards the ocean with every correct question answered. *currently working on creating lesson plans*